 With personal email, lack of or very delayed responses could appear that you are ignoring the Sender or that they are not a priority.
 Admit that is the case.

 Part of Email Etiquette is responding promptly.
 Why would email be any different since we prioritize every action we take daily?
 However, with email, there is an expectation of a speedy reply.

 For goodness sake, smartphones hardly leave many folk’s hands anymore!
 This means that how long you take to respond is something that the other side will use to interpret where they fit in your priorities.
 If at all.

 Regarding family, friends, and those important to you, I bet you make a point of responding pretty darned quick.
 But don’t think those you put on the back burner do not understand that this is precisely what you are doing.
 They do it themselves, so no one is fooling anyone here.

 But I’m a Busy Person!

-Even if to pop off a quick response that you are busy and will be in touch.
-This approach requires you thinking outside the bubble of me, myself and I and thinking about how your lack of response may impact those waiting for your reply.
+Even if to pop off a quick response that you are busy and will be in touch, this approach requires you to think outside the bubble of me, myself, and I. This requires that you think about how your lack of response may impact those waiting for your reply.

-Remember the Golden Rule!
+Remember the Golden Rule

-Why not check out my article on e-mail organization to try and free up a little extra time?
+Why not check out my article on email organization to try and free up a little extra time?